 Seeding and straw mulching will be measured by the acre by ground slope measurement or through the use of design data.

-There shall be no measurement for Live Plant installation.
+Live Plant installation - Deep Planted Tubelings will be measured per each.
+Quantities will be provided on documentation upon plant delivery.

-Wetland Sod Mat Installation will be measured per square foot of installed Owner’s Representative- Furnished Wetland Sod Mat.
-This item includes on-site movement, storage and protection, and installation of Wetland Sod Mat.
-Wooden Stakes to secure Wetland Sod Mat shall be provided by the Contractor.
-Wooden Stakes shall be incidental to this item.
-580 wetland sod mats will be provided, with dimensions of 3 ft x 16 ft length each, for a total of 27,900 square feet of wetland sod mat.
+Live Plant installation –Container Plant/Tubeling/Emergent Plug will be measured per each.
+Quantities will be provided on documentation upon plant delivery

 Erosion Control Blankets will be measured per square foot.
 Wooden Stakes for securing Erosion Control Blankets shall be incidental to this item.